jimrustle/programming-projects/README.md

 # Programming Projects

-- fft - A collection of (the exact same) MPD visualizers in various languages
+- fft - A collection of MPD visualizers in various languages
-- scripts - Some scripts I've written over the years, some useful, some not
+- scripts - occasionally helpful scripts
-- datastructs - A bad attempt at understanding Rust by converting from C
 - game-of-life - A Processing example of Conway's Game of Life using arrays
-- g-challenges - Postmodern and elitist solutions to /g/ programming challenges